 University Honors College.
-The College of Liberal Arts and Sciences works closely with the University Honors College, which affords qualified undergraduates opportunities for enhanced educational experiences.
-For a complete description of the University Honors College requirements and opportunities, see the description on pages 79-81.
+CLAS works closely with the University Honors College, which affords qualified undergraduates opportunities for enhanced educational experiences.
+For a complete description of the University Honors College requirements and opportunities, see pages 99-101.

 Interdisciplinary Studies.
 An Interdisciplinary Studies major leading to the B.A. or B.S. degree provides students of outstanding ability in the humanities, natural sciences and mathematics, and social and behavioral sciences opportunities to pursue courses of studies that cut across departmental boundaries and focus on specific topics or problem areas.
-Completion of 32 semester hours with a GPA of at least 3.25 and three letters of recommendation from ASU faculty members are required for admission.
-For more information about degree requirements, contact the Office for Academic Programs in the College of Liberal Arts and Sciences, SS 111.
+Completion of 32 semester hours at ASU with a GPA of at least 3.25 and three letters of recommendation from ASU faculty members are required for admission.
+For more information about degree requirements, contact the Office for Academic Programs, SS 111.

 Washington Semester Program.
 Students have a variety of opportunities for practicum and internship experiences that enable them to meld classroom learning with practical application.
 Among the several individual departmental programs that provide internships for majors, the Department of Political Science is the ASU sponsor of the Washington Semester Program.
 The program provides students a one-semester opportunity to study in Washington, D.C., through any one of several programs sponsored by the American University.
 The program is available to outstanding juniors or seniors and requires careful planning with an academic advisor early in the student's career.
-Call the Department of Political Science, 602/965-6551, for more information.
+For more information, call the Department of Political Science, 602/ 965-6551.